Pre-Law Student Organization

 The advisor for the PLSA is Hannah Berman, Director of Pre-Law Advising.

-The PLSA distributes announcements about events, requirements, and other information via the pre-law email listserv.
-They can also be found on Twitter (@UofA_PLSA), Facebook (University of Alabama Pre-Law Student Association), and Instagram (Bama.PLSA).
+The PLSA distributes announcements about events, requirements, and other information via the Pre-Law email listserv.
+You can contact the PLSA directly by emailing email@example.com

 Mock Trial Team